thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ## Logging into the REST API
 You create a TSRestApiV1 object with the `server_url` argument, then use the `session_login()` method with username and password to log in.
-After login succeeds, the TSRestApiV1 object has an open requests.
-Session object which maintains the necessary cookies to use the REST API continuously .
+After login succeeds, the TSRestApiV1 object has an open requests.Session object which maintains the necessary cookies to use the REST API continuously .

     username = os.getenv('username')  # or type in yourself